geotools/geotools/docs/user/tutorial/filter/query.rst

    the File menu.

    The **JDataStoreWizard** will prompt you for a file.
-Please select the **cities.shp** shapefile available as part of the `uDig sample dataset <http://udig.refractions.net/docs/data-v1_2.zip>`_ used in previous tutorials.
+Please select the **cities.shp** shapefile available as part of the `uDig sample data set <http://udig.refractions.net/docs/data-v1_2.zip>`_ used in previous tutorials.

    .. image:: images/shapeWizard1.png